medusa-project/active-medusa/README.md

 ### Requesting a Slug 🐌

-You can request that your new entity be given a particular slug in the repository before you save it:
+You can request that your new entity be given a particular URL slug in the repository before you save it:

 ```ruby